helixml/helix/README.md

 # license

 Helix is [licensed](https://github.com/helixml/helix/blob/main/LICENSE.md) under a similar license to Docker Desktop.
-You can run the open source code (in this repo) for free for:
+You can run the source code (in this repo) for free for:

 * **Personal Use:** you are an individual or personally experimenting
 * **Educational Use:** you are a school/university